 Unless otherwise stated in the NOFO, all proposals shall be submitted electronically, through either NSPIRES or Grants.gov.
 If the NOFO requires other submission options (e.g., e-mail), proposal shall follow the requirements in that NOFO for which forms or cover page information to submit.
+Applicants seeking a waiver of the electronic submission requirement should follow guidance located in Appendix B of NASA's Grant and Cooperative Agreement Manual.

 The AOR for the proposing entity shall submit proposals.
 It is the proposed PI's responsibility to coordinate changes and updates to the proposal with the AOR.
-In instances where one individual serves as both the PI and the AOR, that individual shall take separate actions for each role to ensure that the proposal is properly submitted.
+In instances where the same individual serves as both the PI and the AOR, that individual shall take separate actions for each role to ensure that the proposal is properly submitted.